staging-951d-madcitymultimedia/postman-docs/src/pages/docs/designing-and-developing-your-api/managing-apis.md

 You can move APIs to shared workspaces to [collaborate with your team](https://www.postman.com/api-platform/api-collaboration/).

-> You must be an Editor on an API or the Workspace Admin to move the API to another workspace.
+> You must be an [Admin](/docs/collaborating-in-postman/roles-and-permissions/#api-roles) on an API or the [Workspace Admin](/docs/collaborating-in-postman/roles-and-permissions/#workspace-roles) to move the API to another workspace.
 To learn more about roles and permissions, see [Defining roles](/docs/collaborating-in-postman/roles-and-permissions/).

 In the sidebar, select the API you want to share, then select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> > **Move**.